yeehaa123/elab/AmSIA.md

 resources for their work and need basic coding skills to enhance their workflow and research.
 But already at university level coding skills become an important instrument to pursue ambitious research interests.

-In order to face these challenges scientific foundations offer an increasing number of grants that aim to accelerate innovative processes in the creative industries and knowledge institutions, starting from small national grants and to large internationally oriented funding opportunities over extensive time spans.
-To boost collaborations between private and public partners is one of the major goals of these programs.

 THE CODING LAB is addressing these changing work and research requirements by providing humanities students with an on- and offline